-One challenge to a precinct-level approach is that precinct boundaries often change between elections (Nyhan et al., 2016), in part, to alleviate long lines.
-It is also difficult to find the election t + 1 voting records for the set of voters who voted at a precinct in election t, since the voter file just after t + 1 only identifies their precinct for election t + 1and not their precinct in election t.
 To deal with these issues, I take advantage of two different research designs.
+First, the

-First, the City of Boston provides a unique opportunity to circumvent the issue of changes to precinct boundaries.
+City of Boston provides a unique opportunity to circumvent the issue of changes to precinct boundaries.
 In 1920, the Massachusetts state legislature passed legislation requiring that any precinct boundary changes in Boston must be approved by the legislature.
-As a result, the precinct borders in the city have remained the same for nearly a century.
+As a result, the precinct borders in the city have remained the same for nearly a century24.
 Analyzing changes in precinct turnout after 2012 provides a better estimate of the turnout effect than is possible in a city or county where precinct boundaries can move between elections.

 The second design uses precinct closing time data from 17 counties in Florida.
 Although Florida precinct boundaries were not fixed like Boston, I use snapshots of the state voter file from just after the 2012 and 2014 elections to track an individual's turnout across time.
 I use the 2012 snapshot to identify every voter in each 2012 precinct, and then reidentify them in the 2014 data.
-This allows me to calculate the 2014 turnout rates for the set of voters in each 2012 precinct, even when reprecincting or voter mobility has spread the precinct's 2012 voters across the state.
+This allows me to calculate the 2014 turnout rates for the set of voters in each 2012 precinct, even when re-precincting or voter mobility has spread the precinct's 2012 voters across the state.

 4.1.
-Changes in turnout in boston precincts
+Changes in turnout in Boston precincts

 There are 255 voting precincts in the City of Boston.
-In the November 2012, election the average precinct closed at 8:35 PM-35 min later than the designated closing time.
+In the November 2012, election the average precinct closed at 8:35 PM-35 minutes later than the designated closing time.
 The distribution of the closing times is right-skewed: 51.0% of precincts closed before 8:15.
 On the other end of the distribution, 19.8% of precincts closed more than an hour late.
 Six precincts had not closed their doors until after 11:00 PM; two of those did not close until 12:09 AM and 12:22 AM.